thebhulawat/nanogpt/README.md

 # GPT-2 Implementation
 This repo attempts to replicate GPT2 from scratch.
 I use charecter level encoding over BPR to keep things simple.
+The model is trained over input.txt which contain work of Shakespeer.

 # Add train and validation loss section
 train_loss = [4.2849, 2.0147, 1.6062, 1.4424, 1.3445, 1.2808, 1.2310, 1.1866, 1.1474, 1.1092]